 Is a mocha just a latte with chocolate?

-No, it isn’t.
-They’re actually very different drinks.
+No, it isn’t a chocolate latte and they’re actually very different drinks.
 While they both contain milk and caffeine, the flavors between the two and the percentage of caffeine differ.

 Whether you’re new to coffee or are an avid coffee drinker, you should give these two coffee drinks a shot.
-After you’ve tasted both a mocha and a latte, you’ll have a better understanding of the stark differences between the two and how they cater to different individuals.
+When you compare a latte vs a mocha you'll see that they are very different, and after you’ve tasted both a mocha and a latte, you’ll have a better understanding of the stark differences between the two, and how they cater to different individuals.